rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    NOTE: 1Password cannot auto-fill Username and Password on the MacOS WorkSpaces app nor on Chrombook.

-0. Login using your Username and password.
+0. Login using the Username and password for the WorkSpaces client.

    If your Amazon WorkSpaces administrator has enabled multi-factor authentication for your organization's WorkSpaces, you are prompted for a passcode to complete your login.